What Is Dentistry Asleep?

-If you have been avoiding the dentist, or know you require a lot of treatment, or your child has extensive dental needs, my approach and skills as a Certified Specialist may be what you are looking for to regain your dignity, avoid unpleasantness or safeguard your child.
+If you have been avoiding the dentist, or know you require a lot of treatment, or your child has extensive dental needs, my approach and skills as a Certified Specialist may be what you are looking for to regain your health, appearance and comfort, while avoiding the unpleasant feelings, sights and sounds of dental treatment or safeguard your child.

-I provide a very wide range of dental treatments for both adults and children while also keeping you comfortable with sedation or general anaesthesia.
+I provide a very wide range of dental treatments (fillings, roots canal treatment, crowns, implants, extractions) for both adults and children while also keeping you comfortable with sedation or general anaesthesia.

 About Dentistry Asleep™

 Many people are not comfortable having dental treatment with only local anaesthetic.
 If you are one of those patients you are not alone.
 Canadian surveys indicate that about a third of all people would prefer to have something more than just freezing to be comfortable during difficult dental procedures.
-(Read about how others feel under the tab 'Ask Me' - 'Patient Testimonials'.)
+(Read about how others feel under the tab 'Ask' )

 It can be different for you.